xuyi520/xuyi520.github.io/index.md

 Here is **Xu Yi (Ian, 许逸)**.

 I am a recent graduate with a Master of Applied Psychology (**Psychological & Behavioral BIG Data**) from Beijing Normal University.
 My latest research reconceptualizes self‑control as the dynamic interplay between depletion and activation, offering a fresh perspective to explain the variability and replication issues in ego‑depletion studies.
-Beginning **September 2025** I will join the **Joint AI & Psychology Laboratory** (a collaboration between The Chinese University of Hong Kong, Shenzhen and University of Science and Technology of China) as a full‑time research assistant to explore the intersection of AI and cognitive science, Sueived by **Dr. Zhicheng Lin**.
+Beginning **September 2025** I will join the **Joint AI & Psychology Laboratory** (a collaboration between The Chinese University of Hong Kong, Shenzhen and University of Science and Technology of China) as a full‑time research assistant to explore the intersection of AI and cognitive science, Supervised by **Dr. Zhicheng Lin**.

 ---